This project began with a question that kept me up at night:

 I know.
 It sounds either too simple to explain anything real, or too mystical to mean anything at all.
 Maybe both at once, which is a strange place to land.

 But here's what I discovered: this simple, slightly ridiculous-sounding idea has implications that unfold in surprisingly rigorous ways.
 Pull on any thread and it leads somewhere — to mathematics, to physics, to biology, to philosophy.
-And those threads keep converging on the same shape, from completely different directions.
+Whether the threads describe one shape or several is exactly the question the framework exists to make checkable.

 So let me show you where it shows up.
 Then you can decide for yourself whether it's coincidence or something more interesting.